KevinLiao159/MyDataSciencePortfolio/movie_recommender/README.md

 * User interest may change over time
 * Explainability

+There are matrix factorization methods such as **Singular Value Decomposition (SVD)** and **Non-Negative Matrix Factorization (NMF)**.
+I chose [Alternating Least Square (ALS) implemented in Spark](https://spark.apache.org/docs/preview/ml-collaborative-filtering.html#collaborative-filtering) because it is a parallel algorithm designed for a large-scale collaborative filtering problems (such as the Netflix Prize).
+This method is doing a pretty good job at resolving scalability and sparseness of the user profiles, and it's simple and scales well to very large datasets.

+The basic ideas behind ALS are:
+* Factorize a big matrix into two small matrix (A = Users * Items)
+* Use two loss functions for gradient descent
+* Alternative gradient descent between Users and Items matrices back and forth

+If you are interested in the math part behind ALS, please read [Large-scale Parallel Collaborative Filtering for the Netflix Prize [3]](https://endymecy.gitbooks.io/spark-ml-source-analysis/content/%E6%8E%A8%E8%8D%90/papers/Large-scale%20Parallel%20Collaborative%20Filtering%20the%20Netflix%20Prize.pdf)

+#### Let's Make Some Recommendations

 I choose to use two types of different ML algos to build two separate movie recommendation engines and compare their performance and results respectively.
 The following is the list of my ML algos to implement movie recommendation engine